Keepsake books contain photos, family histories, poems, eulogies, family trees and anything else from a loved one’s life.

 Because I was pioneering a new chapter in family photography where there were no one had any expectations, I had the advantage of being able to set the rules.
 I invited clients to collaborate on their keepsake book saying it was their book, not mine, so they could include whatever they wanted.
 I haven’t changed my attitude and to this day I don’t place my brand on the book covers as I feel the book should in no way be about me.

 So after the funeral, when the client is ready, their keepsake book progresses.
-Whilst I provide all photos within two days it can be many weeks or months before the client is ready to think about choosing content for the book.
+Whilst I provide all photos within days of the funeral it can be many weeks or months before the client is ready to think about choosing content for the book.
 I’ve learnt that this delay has meant the book, for some clients, becomes a practical form of grief therapy: whilst friends and family have “got on” with their lives in the intervening period, working on the book allows them to work through their ever-present grief and their feelings of loss.

 I have found that my books can become an integral part in the healing process of mourning.
 For some clients, the discussion about what images to put into the book gives them permission to express their sorrow.
 Other clients reflect on their loss when they revisit the funeral via the photos.
 For many clients, spending time authoring the book is a way of honouring the loved one —and for friends and family the book can give them something practical to do and avoid awkward silences or clumsy words: by emailing copies of the tributes they gave at the funeral or by supplying photos of the loved one’s life they are acknowledging the death and that’s important for someone who dreads the thought that they are mourning alone.
 In other words, authoring the book can be healing as it can keep alive the memory of a loved one.